-7.1 To Refuse - reasons
+7.1 To refuse - reasons

 - 1. It is not considered that the houses on plots 4-7 respect the site and its vicinity in terms of scale, size, form, mass or bulk and that these houses would be overbearing and dominant on the Pen y Don property and consequently would create a discordant feature in the area thus having a detrimental impact on visual amenities and being contrary to the requirements of the Development Brief along with Policies CH1 and B22 of the Gwynedd Unitary Development Plan. - 2.
-It is not considered that the proposal to use palisade fences as a boundary treatment responds to the requirements of the Development Brief in terms of landscaping the site and the proposal is considered to be contrary to the requirements of the Development Brief and the requirements of Policy B27 of the Gwynedd Unitary Development Plan. - 3.
 It is considered that the houses on plots 4 and 5, due to their angle and location on higher ground, would cause overlooking into the garden of Pen y Don and cause significant harm to the amenities of the owners of that property.
 Therefore, the proposal is considered to be contrary to Policy B23 of the Gwynedd Unitary Development Plan.